ALX99/ika/docs/plugins/access-log.md

 ## Best Practices

 1. **Header Selection**: Only log headers that provide value for debugging or monitoring
+2. **Query Parameter Selection**: Only log query parameters needed for debugging or analytics
-2. **Performance**: Be mindful of logging volume in high-traffic environments
+3. **Performance**: Be mindful of logging volume in high-traffic environments
-3. **Security**: Avoid logging sensitive headers like Authorization tokens
+4. **Security**: Avoid logging sensitive headers or query parameters
-4. **Storage**: Consider log rotation and storage requirements
+5. **Storage**: Consider log rotation and storage requirements